[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 In the above example, we run a script while setting the shell to use, the directory to change into before running the script, and checking if a file exists before running the script.

-As discussed previously, using or writing Ansible modules is usually preferable rather than running long scripts.
+As covered above, use or write an Ansible module rather than shipping long scripts.
 Consider converting your script to an Ansible module to make your playbooks more readable and understandable.

 Ansible raw module